Nictiz/Nictiz-R4-zib2020/validation-status.md

 ### AbilityToManageMedication v1.0.1
 * Status: not submitted for validation
-* Remark: A discussion is ongoing if the reference to zib NursingIntervention needs to modelled, as this is deemed unnecessary on the zib level.
+* Remark: A discussion is ongoing if the reference to zib NursingIntervention needs to be modeled, as this is deemed unnecessary on the zib level.

 ### AbilityToPerformMouthcareActivities v3.1
 * Status: not submitted for validation